 As great as the BMW M4 GT3 in Assetto Corsa Competizione is, a few things stood out that others probably did not notice, it is OP.
 I am a big fan of BMW Motorsport, but also a voice in the sim racing community that has an opinion.

-Before the person in the background shouts ” have you ever driven the car for real” I would like to make a point on this car in comparison to the roster of other cars in the sim racing title and the aggressive preset setup.
+Before the person in the background shouts ” have you ever driven the car for real” I would like to make a point on this car is in comparison to the roster of other cars in the sim racing title and the aggressive preset setup.

 So, firing up ACC with my thinking cap on and excitement for the car I proceeded to take to the track at Silverstone with the aggressive preset.
 First impressions, aesthetics and sounds from the cockpit were very nice.